Tool · Investor Sam Taxes

 July 1, 2026 • By the Investor Sam Editorial Team • Reviewed by Berly Sam Varghese, Editor

-The Tax Cuts and Jobs Act of 2017 doubled the standard deduction and capped SALT (state and local taxes) deductions at $10,000.
-The result: fewer than 10% of filers now itemize.
-This tool calculates your true itemized deductions (applying the SALT cap), compares them to the 2025 standard deduction, and shows exactly how much — if anything — you save by itemizing rather than taking the standard amount.
+The Tax Cuts and Jobs Act of 2017 doubled the standard deduction and capped SALT (state and local taxes) deductions at $10,000, and fewer than 10% of filers itemized as a result.
+That cap has since moved: the One Big Beautiful Bill Act raised it to $40,000 for 2025 and $40,400 for 2026, so itemizing is back in play for a lot of people it had ruled out.
+This tool calculates your true itemized deductions (applying the current SALT cap and its high-income phase-down), compares them to the 2026 standard deduction, and shows exactly how much — if anything — you save by itemizing rather than taking the standard amount.

 Example: Mortgage interest paid: 14000 $ · Property taxes paid: 6000 $ · State income taxes paid (or sales tax if higher): 5000 $ · Charitable contributions: 2000 $ · Other itemized deductions (casualty loss, etc.): 0 $ · Filing status (0 = Single, 1 = Married Filing Jointly): 0 · Gross annual income: 120000 $